monkeywithawrench/SysNets2Project2/README.md

 Token:
 <token>
-NOPE sharefilename.txt //the name of the shared bb file numberOfClients ip port //(first client in the ring, this will be shifted every time the token is transfered from one client to the next) ip port //2nd client
+sharefilename.txt //the name of the shared bb file.
+This is only sent to the server at startup numberOfClients ip port //(first client in the ring, this will be shifted every time the token is transfered from one client to the next) ip port //2nd client